 Waste concrete and brick is stockpiled before being crushed and subsequently re-used on the landfill for hardstand and internal road construction.
-Dust controls are integral parts of the service contract for crushing and screening works due to the inherent nature of works and the potential for asbestos to be present / hidden in the stockpiles.
+Dust controls and inspections / testing are integral parts of the service contracts for of delivery crushing and screening due to the inherent nature of works and the potential for asbestos to be present / hidden in the stockpiles.

 Leachate that drains from this area flows into the leachate pond & drain system.
-Site management protocols also require litter controls to be in place for this area and it is surrounded by hardstand which serves as a fire break.
+Site management protocols also require litter controls to be in place for this area and it is surrounded by hardstand and access tracks which serve as fire breaks.

-Note: This area may also be used for temporary storage / treatment of up to 1,000m3 of hydrocarbon contaminated soil.
+Note: This area may also be used for temporary storage & appropriate treatment of up to 1,000m3 of hydrocarbon contaminated soil.
 Storage area will have impervious clay base and be bunded to minimise the possible leaching and transport of contaminates by surface stormwater.
-Special approval will be obtained from EPA for this activity.
+Special approval is obtained from EPA (from time to time when necessary) for this ancillary activity.